The Arctic World Archive (AWA) was inaugurated in March 2017 by Piql AS, an innovative

 The technology can withstand extreme electromagnetic exposure and has undergone extensive longevity and

 Piql is dedicated to preventing that irreplaceable data is lost.
-The company develop methods and
+The company develop

-Since the company was started in 2002, it has creatively challenged industry standards to come up with
+Since the company was started in 2002, it has creatively challenged industry standards to come up with new

-with unique long-term properties.
+unique long-term properties.

-Piql is represented globally through a global network of Piql Partners that offers Piql Services to
+Piql is represented globally through a global network of Piql Partners that offers Piql Services to Clients

-Clients that has a need to keep data secure preserved for future use.
+that has a need to keep data secure preserved for future use.